Who Are You?

 adapted from Henry Grayson, Mindful Loving

-That night, one of the monks decided to check on the statue.
-He shined his flashlight under the tarp to see if the Buddha was staying dry.
-As the light reached the crack, he noticed a small, bright gleam.
-He began to scratch away at the clay with his fingernail and found more of the shine reflecting back.
+That night, one of the monks decided to check on the Buddha.
+He went outside and lifted the tarp to see if the statue was staying dry.
+As the light from his lamp reached the crack, he noticed a small, bright gleam shining back at him.
+He set down the lamp and began to scratch away at the clay with his fingernail.
+He found more of the light reflecting back.
 Picking up a stick, he scraped away more of the clay, then ran back into the monastery.
 He returned with a hammer and chisel and began chipping away.
-He worked throughout the night and by morning uncovered a solid-gold Buddha.
+He worked through the night.
+By morning, he stood before a Buddha made of solid gold.

 What are you made of?